ray2501/tcl-leveldb/README.md

 ### Basic usage
 leveldb version

-The ommand `leveldb version` return a list of the form {major minor} for the major and minor levels of the LevelDB release.
+The command `leveldb version` return a list of the form {major minor} for the major and minor levels of the LevelDB release.

 ### Database